 So if your spouse is your business partner, both your airline tickets are deductible.
 But, if they are not a partner, then only one is deductible.
 Be sure to keep all your receipts and have your itemized deductions listed on your filings.

-At NEXT, we create customized business insurance packages for more than 1,300+ professions, so you get the right amount of coverage based on your unique needs.
+NEXT creates customized business insurance packages for 1,300+ professions.
+You and your small business get the right amount of coverage for your unique needs.

 Our online application makes it easy to see coverage options, get a quote and purchase a policy in less than 10 minutes.
-You can access your certificate of insurance online, immediately.
+You can access your certificate of insurance online, immediately, and manage your policy 24/7 via web or mobile app.

 Our licensed, U.S.-based insurance professionals can help if you have questions during the process.